eficode-academy/istio-katas/004-egress-traffic.md

 envoy sidecars, then you cannot leverage Istio features.
 Regardless of whether it is ingress or egress traffic.

-- Service entries are need if the default passthrough logic to external service is disabled.
+- Service entries are needed if the **default** passthrough logic to external service is disabled.

 - Gateways define an exit point for load balancer operating at the edge of the mesh.
 You still need to route traffic to the gateway and the external service.

 # Cleanup